mimoduo/mimogear/docs/javascript/README.md

 #Using Javascript in Mimogear

 Mimogear uses straight up javascript to get the job done.
-All the work for creating slideshows, ligthboxes, accordions, tabs, and drawers is already done for you.
+All the work for creating slideshows, ligthboxes, accordions, tabs, and drawers has already been taken care of for you.

 ##Mimo Modules